kyma-project/community/collaboration/extending-kyma-cli.md

 Kyma cli has been used for cluster management.
 We should look into how we can introduce support for management of components on the kyma cluster.
 This would bring in following benefits:

-* It would enable users who have limited or no kuberenetes knowledge to use kyma.
+* Enable users who have limited or no kuberenetes knowledge to use kyma.
-* It would also provide an abstraction on complex kubectl command chains.
+* Provide an abstraction on complex kubectl command chains.
-* It could be easily used into CI/CD pipelines where they can have automated way of configuring kyma cluster to have functions deployed via CI/CD pipeline
+* Could be easily used into CI/CD pipelines where they can have automated way of configuring kyma cluster to have functions deployed via CI/CD pipeline

 ## Architecture

 We should follow the modular approach with each component having its own library.
 This library can be used inside the kyma cli for acessing various components.
 The library contains all the implementation.
 The kyma cli should invoke this library.
 We can take inspiration from hydroform and implement it in similar way.
 Currently we have following modules in kyma:

-  1. functions
+  1. Functions
   2. Service Catalog
   3. Events
   4. Application Connector